PaulWheatcroft/payment/docs/index.md

 ## Introduction
 An outline and overview of the options and design patterns that could be used in a payment app built using JavaScript and React for the Frontend

-## UX
-Email received by the client could contain params with their userId

 ## Architecture